Seadrill: What To Do After Yesterday's Massacre?

 3. Raising at least $1.0 billion in new capital.

-Seadrill said that negotiations with creditors are ongoing, which investors interpreted as having been "unsuccessful so far".
+Seadrill said that negotiations with creditors are ongoing, which investors interpreted as having been "unsuccessful so far."
 As a result, Seadrill's shares slumped ~30 percent on fears that the drilling company will fail to secure creditors' commitment to a new capital structure before its West Eminence credit facility matures on April 30, 2017.
-While failing to reach an agreement with creditors is certainly a possibility, it not that likely.
+While failing to reach an agreement with creditors is certainly a possibility, it is not that likely.

 Further, there is a huge emotional element playing into the developments here, suggesting that investors are overreacting to Seadrill's restructuring update.
 I think that Seadrill continues to deserve the benefit of the doubt here, and that the company also deserves a little more time to hammer out a mutually beneficial deal for debt and shareholders.